-Virginia Carbon Monoxide Poisoning Lawyers
+Virginia Carbon Monoxide Poisoning Lawyer

-Carbon Monoxide Poisoning Attorneys
+Carbon Monoxide Poisoning Lawyer

-The attorneys at the Law Offices of Richard J. Serpe, PC are currently investigating potential lawsuits for people that have suffered from the serious side effects of carbon monoxide poisoning caused by a negligent individual or entity.
+The attorneys at the Law Offices of Richard J. Serpe, P.C. represent people that have suffered from the serious side effects of carbon monoxide poisoning caused by a negligent individual or entity.

-Carbon monoxide poisoning is often due to:
+Negligence is often due to:

 - faulty equipment/appliances